symfony/symfony-docs/cookbook/form/dynamic_form_modification.rst

 field which should populate dynamically based on the value in the "country" field.

+If you wish to learn more about the basics behind form events, you can take a look at the :doc:`Form Events </components/form/form_events>` documentation.

 .. _cookbook-form-events-underlying-data:

 Customizing your Form based on the underlying Data